Yashgrwl71/Yashgrwl71/README.md

-    • Built a high-risk authorization system and new tracking metrics for Amazon Japan, cutting fraud authorization related support cases by 32% and reducing repeat ATO cases by 48%
+    --Built a high-risk authorization system and new tracking metrics for Amazon Japan, cutting fraud authorization related support cases by 32% and reducing repeat ATO cases by 48%

-    • Handpicked to set up core processes for the Japan marketplace ops team - designed 6 major and 13 minor workflows, and trained 28 investigators as part of a new advisory team to strengthen fraud compliance
+    --Handpicked to set up core processes for the Japan marketplace ops team - designed 6 major and 13 minor workflows, and trained 28 investigators as part of a new advisory team to strengthen fraud compliance

 ---